paiv/icfpc2017/server/README.md

 #### Bind to local port 9123

 Inside docker container, the service binds to port 9000.
-You need to translate from local port 9123 to container port 9000:
+You need to translate between local port 9123 and container 9000:

 ```sh
 docker run --rm -p 9123:9000 paiv/puntd